balintsera/exphpress/README.md

 composer require balintsera/exphpress
 ```

-Then organize your project anyway, the framework is located in this package.
+Then organize your project the way you want, all the framework files are located in this package.

 Because it has some special needs, like libuv and a pecl extension that wraps libuv, I recommend to use this dockerfile to build and run the example above.